rtbatstone/Batstone_et_al_2019_AJB/data_analyses_GxE.md

 Summary:

--   residual diagnostics hold up on binomial data, not count data
+-   residual diagnostics hold up on binomial data, less so for count data

 Binomial: - type III SS can be calculated using Anova, but warning about fitted probabilities issued - checked separation in model, and uncovered Inf's - used Firth's correction to deal with separation, and detected sig.
 ME's of line and env, but no interaction